avaframe/AvaFrame/docs/moduleAna1Tests.rst

         .. figure:: _static/energyLine.png
             :width: 90%

-            Simulation path profile with run-out line, :math:`\alpha` line and energy points
+            Simulation path profile (dark blue curve and dots) with the run-out line (dark blue line and velocity altitude squares), :math:`\alpha` line and energy points

-From the different mass averaged simulation quantities and the theoretical :math:`\alpha` line it is possible to extract four error indicators.
+From the different mass averaged simulation quantities and the theoretical :math:`\alpha` line it is possible to extract four error indicators, three related to the run-out and the last one to the velocity :

-The three first ones are related to the run-out.
-The intersection between the :math:`\alpha` line and the mass averaged path profile (or its extrapolation if the profile is too short) defines the theoretical run-out point.
+  * The intersection between the :math:`\alpha` line and the mass averaged path profile (or its extrapolation if the profile is too short) defines the theoretical run-out point.

-The horizontal and vertical distance between this point and the end of the path profile defines a run-out error in meters.
-The angle difference between the :math:`\alpha` line angle and the DFA simulation run-out line defines the run-out angle error.
+  * The horizontal and vertical distance between this point and the end of the path profile defines a run-out error in meters.

+  * The angle difference between the :math:`\alpha` line angle and the DFA simulation run-out line defines the run-out angle error.

-Finally, the Root Mean Square Error (RMSE) between the :math:`\alpha` line and the DFA simulation energy points defines an error on the velocity altitude :math:`\frac{\overline{v^2}}{2g}`.
+  * Root Mean Square Error (RMSE) between the :math:`\alpha` line and the DFA simulation energy points defines an error on the velocity altitude :math:`\frac{\overline{v^2}}{2g}`.

 Limitations and remarks
 ~~~~~~~~~~~~~~~~~~~~~~~~

-We now have to pay attention to stay in the good range of application of
+It is essential to stay in the applicable range of
 this test.
 Indeed, one of the important hypothesis when developing
 the energy solution, is that the material is flowing in the steepest
 slope direction.
 If this hypothesis fails, then it is not possible to develop